-The beautifully landscaped 10-acre complex has 5 buildings.
-The facilities include a dining hall, library, chapel, science lab, and nearby residence apartments that can accommodate more than 200 students.
+The beautifully landscaped 16-acre Mt.
+Helix Campus consists of an upper and lower campus.
+The facilities include over 10 classrooms, a library, 2,000-seat auditorium, a science lab, a coffee shop, communal workspaces, and nearby residence apartment that accommodates more than 200 students.

-The campus is located in the city of Santee, a suburb of San Diego.
-There is access to nearby air, rail, bus terminals, restaurants, and retail shopping.
+The campus is in the city of Spring Valley, a suburb of San Diego.
+There is access to nearby rail, bus terminals, restaurants, and retail shopping.

-Santee's moderate winter climate allows for year-round outdoor activity.
-The College is a short distance from nearby mountain, desert, and beach resort areas.
-Modern freeways allow easy travel to any of San Diego's attractions within a half-hour.
+Southern California's moderate winter climate allows for year-round outdoor activities.
+The College is a short distance from mountains, deserts, and beaches.
+Local freeways allow easy travel to any of San Diego's attractions within a half-hour.